-The faculty of the New Orleans Baptist Theological Seminary is subdivided by specialty into six divisions: Biblical Studies (BS), Church and Community Ministries (CC), Discipleship and Ministry Leadership (DML), Church Music Ministries (CM), Pastoral Ministries (PM), and Theological and Historical Studies (T/H).
-The academic division is composed of a division chairperson and all of the full-time faculty teaching in the division.
+The faculty of the New Orleans Baptist Theological Seminary is subdivided by specialty into four divisions: Biblical Studies (BS), Church Ministries (CM), Counseling (CC) and Theological and Historical Studies (T/H).
+The academic division is composed of an Associate Dean and all of the full-time faculty teaching in the division.